jppope/Machine-Learning-In-Production-Speech/working.md

 [153] "Salary"                           "ExpectedSalary"
 ```

+This survey covered **many** different types of questions.
+Depending on your goal, you don't need to use information from **every** variable you obtain.

 * How we created our subset.
 What difficult choices we needed to make (for 'pedagogical reasons' of course).